API authentication¶

 What's next¶

-- PowerShell Examples — copy-paste-runnable scripts for the most common automation use cases.
+- PowerShell examples — copy-paste-runnable scripts for the most common automation use cases.